Written by Jennifer McBlain, Articling Student

 Conversely, the charge on an amount in arrears is a penalty and is, therefore, invalid based on the Interest Act.
 This was the situation in Benson, where the borrower was being punished for their default under the mortgage, and the “liquidated damages” provision had the effect of increasing the interest rate contrary to section 8 of the Interest Act.

 Benson expanded and confirmed previous case law by determining that three months of interest penalty was prohibited by section 8 of the Interest Act where it had the effect of increasing the interest rate on amounts in arrears under a mortgage.
 A distinction was drawn between a penalty on arrears and an amount charged for the privilege of retiring a mortgage early.
-If you believe you may have been improperly charged such a penalty on mortgage arrears or if you have any questions, please do not hesitate to contact one of our Real Estate experts.
+If you believe you may have been improperly charged such a penalty on mortgage arrears or if you have any questions, please do not hesitate to contact one of our Real Estate lawyers.

-If you believe that you may have been improperly charged such a penalty on mortgage arrears or if you have any questions, please do not hesitate to contact one of SV Law’s Real Estate experts.
+If you believe that you may have been improperly charged such a penalty on mortgage arrears or if you have any questions, please do not hesitate to contact one of SV Law’s Real Estate

 The content of this article is intended to provide a general guide to the subject matter and is not legal advice.
 Specialist advice should be sought regarding your specific circumstance.